Seattle family Barista FIRE: can one parent go part-time?

 Part-time now

-This path buys time back immediately - but it is the one that can accidentally fail if the downshift triggers more costs than you expected (for example, higher health-insurance premiums or the need for paid care even when one parent works fewer hours).
+This path buys time back immediately — but it is also the easiest one to undermine if the downshift triggers more costs than you expected.

 Staged shift